ATIX AG

 The Keycloak configuration is not production-ready and only serves to provide a simple IAM provider for testing purposes.

-Ideally, Hangar should be integrated with an existing IAM provider.
+Ideally, HANGAR should be integrated with an existing IAM provider.

 global: